2i2c-org/2i2c-org.github.io/content/blog/2025/strudel-gui-prototyping/index.md

 We think it's a great example of setting up a complex environment once, and then providing rapid access to these environments via a centralized hub.

 This setup accelerated prototyping by removing the burden of setting up a development environment.
-The setup enabled participants, many of whom had never coded a web application or used an AI coding assistant before, to work seamlessly towards the goals of their web application.
+The setup enabled participants, many of whom had never coded a web application or used an AI coding assistant before, to work seamlessly towards the goals of their design and development projects.
 The work they produced may continue beyond the workshop and have an impact on scientific discovery and operations.

 This setup is a valuable mechanism for encouraging people to build within a pre-existing design system.
 Being able to launch repositories that are preconfigured with design system tools and templates is a powerful way to promote the adoption of a design system and its embedded patterns and best practices.